 procurement or design for works on University owned or managed building fabric or services or infrastructure is not started unless and until approval for these works has been provided in writing to them by the Director of CI (or an appointed deputy).
 If CI are subsequently appointed to manage the project on behalf of the School, Faculty Department or Directorate then all subsequent contractor management responsibilities under this policy will transfer to CI.
 If the Director of CI agrees that the works can be managed locally then all duties, except those explicitly placed on the Director of CI, will fall to the School, Faculty, Department or Directorate engaging and managing the contractor(s)

 People commissioning and/or managing contractors for the University:

 1) All Contractors

 University employees (or consultants or other persons appointed by the University to undertake this role) commissioning or managing contractors for, or on behalf of, the University will be responsible for ensuring that the contractors under their control:

-Have the necessary competence to safely undertake the work they are employed to carry out and to deliver that work to the required quality/safety standards (see Appendix 1).
+have the necessary competence to safely undertake the work they are employed to carry out and to deliver that work to the required quality/safety standards

-Receive a suitable and sufficient induction appropriate to the work that they will be doing and that a record of this induction is kept.
+receive a suitable and sufficient induction appropriate to the work that they will be doing and that a record of this induction is kept.
 Where works involve works on building fabric and services then Estates will provide this induction.
 For all other works, for example servicing of department-owned equipment, this responsibility will fall to whoever commissions the contractor to undertake this work

 Where a project involves the contractor working in areas that are controlled by others, then the University representative responsible for managing the contractor will be responsible for ensuring that: